-Long exposure photography gives us the ability to transform a scene into magical photographs.
-Here are the techniques behind this rewarding type of photography.
+Using long exposure techniques gives photographers the ability to transform scenes into magical photographs.
+Here we show you the skills and equipment behind this rewarding type of photography.

 While your shutter is open, you collect light which hits your camera’s sensor and forms an image.
 How dark or bright that image is depends on the amount of light that hits your sensor.
 If any movement happens while your shutter is open, this is recorded on the sensor and can be seen as motion blur.
 In long exposure photography we leave the shutter open for a long period of time so that movement in relatively slow moving things is recorded, often clouds or water are captured in long exposures.
 Because the shutter is open for a longer period of time, in daylight this would always result in an overexposed image because way too much light hits the sensor.
 So, we use filters called ND filters to lessen the amount of light captured during a long exposure so that the image does not become over exposed.